humdrum-tools/humdrum-documentation/tool/recode/index.md

 ### EXAMPLES

-The operation of the **recode** command can be illustrated by referring to the following hypothetical Humdrum file named `patrie`.
+The operation of the <span class="tool">recode</span> command can be illustrated by referring to the following hypothetical Humdrum file named `patrie`.

 ``